Spend controls

 Section titled “How ceilings interact with routing”- A candidate is eligible only if both its input and output prices are at or below your ceilings.

-- Marketplace and BYOK prices are already capped at the cheapest centralized price for the model, so your ceiling filters within that capped set.
+- Marketplace and key relay prices are already capped at the cheapest centralized price for the model, so your ceiling filters within that capped set.

 - In